Samandar-Komilov/PM-tests/README.md

-# sam-solar-system
-This is a repository of my portfolio that will be created by the time in the future!
+This is just a test!